Home Page

 (xi)

-negotiations to implement U.S. Dept. of Energy "Clean Coal Technology" government support programs for a Florida facility;
+negotiations to implement U.S. Dept. of Energy "Clean Coal Technology" government support programs;

 (xii)